NVIDIA/cccl/README.md

 - **libcudacxx** is the CUDA C++ Standard Library.
 It provides an implementation of the C++ Standard Library that works in both host and device code.
 Additionally, it provides abstractions for CUDA-specific hardware features like synchronization primitives, cache control, atomics, and more.

-The main goal of CCCL is to fill a similar role that the Standard C++ Library fills for Standard C++ – provide general-purpose, speed-of-light tools to CUDA C++ developers allowing them to focus on solving the problems that matter.
+The main goal of CCCL is to fill a similar role that the Standard C++ Library fills for Standard C++: provide general-purpose, speed-of-light tools to CUDA C++ developers allowing them to focus on solving the problems that matter.
 Unifying these projects is the first step towards realizing that goal.

 ## Example